berniechiu/better_dig/README.md

 hash.digg('nested_array', '0')   # => 'hello'
 hash.digg(:hello, 0, :not_found) # => nil

-# Since `nil` will be returned for not found value instead of exception,
+# Since `nil` will be returned for not found value instead of TypeError if we are digging too far
 # we can use conditional block without breaking the application

 if hash.digg(:nested, :hello, :world) # => nil